mgcrea/homebridge-tydom/README.md

 #### SecuritySystem

-You can also manage your TYXAL+ security system from HomeKit, but it requires your alarm pin code:
+You can also manage your TYXAL+ security system from HomeKit (but it requires your alarm pin code):

 As HomeKit security system has 3 active levels: `stay`, `night`, `away` you can configure which zones are linked to these active levels (`away` is by default every zones).